Baligród: World War I

-During this time when Germany occupied Poland, Baligród became a gathering area for some surrounding villages near the Bieszczady Mountains.
-These small villages included Solina, Wołkowyja, and Zawóz.
-It was also the place of the Baligród massacre, during which soldiers of the Ukrainian Insurgent Army targeted and murdered Polish civilians.
+During the occupation, Baligród became a gathering area for surrounding villages near the Bieszczady Mountains—including Solina, Wołkowyja, and Zawóz.
+It was also the site of the Baligród massacre, during which soldiers of the Ukrainian Insurgent Army targeted and murdered Polish civilians.

-In the summer of 1942, 1200 local Jews were sent to the Zasław concentration camp and later sent to the Belzec extermination camp.
-The Jewish cemetery became an execution place of the Jews and Poles.
+In the summer of 1942, 1200 local Jews were sent to the Zasław concentration camp and later to the Belzec extermination camp.
 The main synagogue was burned down by the Germans and its ruins dismantled after the war.
-The Jewish Cemetery was also destroyed and roads were paved with tombstones.
+The Jewish Cemetery, which had served as a place of execution of Jews and Poles, was also destroyed and roads were paved with tombstones.
 In the autumn of 1942, Germans had taken 880 Jews to Załawie and killed them.

+Post-war

 Between 1944 and 1946, members of the Ukrainian minority in Poland were forcibly repatriated from Poland to the Soviet Union.
 On March 28, 1947, Polish General Karol Swierczewski was killed nearby on a road to Cisna, close to Jablonki, by members of the Ukrainian Insurgent Army.
-In 1947, the People's Republic of Poland conducted Operation Vistula in an effort to eliminate the Ukranina Ingugency's support base in Baligród.
-The Remnants of the region's Ukrainian population were relocated to the Recovered Territories.
+In 1947, the People's Republic of Poland conducted Operation Vistula in an effort to eliminate the Ukrainian Insurgency's support base in Baligród.
+The remnants of the region's Ukrainian population were relocated to the Recovered Territories.